5 Answers to the Question “Why Don’t You Have Kids?”

 It’s really as simple as that.
 Raising children isn’t a hobby.
 A child (though this may come as a surprise to many mothers) is an actual, individual human being, with its own wants, desires, and personality.
 Being a responsible parent means devoting the better part of the next 18 years to being a caretaker for that person.

 The underlying problem with this question is that it’s not being asked by someone who’s curious about your reasoning.
-When someone says, “Why don’t you want kids?” they’re often really saying, “You should want kids.
+When someone says, “Why don’t you have kids?” they’re often really saying, “You should want kids.
 Now give me some explanation as to what’s wrong with you.”

 Even so, when someone does ask, answer.
 Let them know that you don’t have kids because you take the matter very seriously, and have come to a well thought out conclusion, which is more than many parents have ever done.